 How does a mortgage deferral work?

-You have until 31 October 2020 to ask for a payment holiday.
+You have to to ask for a payment holiday, also known as a payment deferral by 31 March 2021.
 When you request a mortgage holiday, you get a break from paying your mortgage for a fixed period of time.
-The government has recommended three months as a suitable period.
-Your lender might reduce your monthly payments or agree that you can stop these entirely for the three month period.
+Your lender might reduce your monthly payments or agree that you can stop these entirely.

 Interest will still be added to your loan during this time and this interest will be added to your future payments.
 To collect the missed payments, your lender will either